aquenos/ChimeraTK-ControlSystemAdapter-EPICS/README.md

 Please copy `configure/EXAMPLE_RELEASE.local` to `configure/RELEASE.local` and
 adjust the path to EPICS Base.

-Usually, the build system automatically detects the correct compiler and linker flags.
-However, if the `ChimeraTK-ControlSystemAdapter-config` script is not in the `PATH`, you have to specify the path to these scripts explicitly.
-In this case, please copy `configure/EXAMPLE_CONFIG_SITE.local` to `configure/CONFIG_SITE.local` and adjust the paths to these scripts.

 The ChimeraTK Control System Adapter for EPICS needs the [ChimeraTK Control System Adapter core library](https://github.com/ChimeraTK/ControlSystemAdapter/).